-I wished that sometime in the 80s there had been made a (Pike and)shooter arcade game where you controlled a formation of 16th century, early gunpowder era mercenaries.
-So I started making one.
+I thought it would be cool if sometime in the 80s there had been a (Pike and)shooter arcade game where you controlled a formation of 16th century, early gunpowder era mercenaries.
+So then I started making one.

 Devlog | TIGSource